-The second part of the course, taking two full days, will be focused on programming of ParaVision® Methods (PVM).
+The second part of the course will be focused on programming of ParaVision® Methods (PVM).
 Method programming allows defining high-level interfaces to the experiments and is particularly interesting for users planning to install their experiments for routine laboratory work.
 Following an introduction to PVM the participants will be guided to develop several method examples of various levels of complexity.
 These will cover all important issues of PVM programming from simple parameter definitions to the usage of parameter groups and modules.
 New training units will be dedicated to programming of reconstruction tools within PVM methods and handling of navigators with the job-acquisition mode introduced in PV6.0.

-Maximum number of participants is 15, minimum number is 8.
+Maximum number of participants is 21, minimum number is 9.